xGabou/Identity/README.md

 # Identity

-*Identity* is a mod inspired by [Morph](https://www.curseforge.com/minecraft/mc-mods/morph), built for both Fabric and Forge mod loader.
+*Identity* is a mod inspired by [Morph](https://www.curseforge.com/minecraft/mc-mods/morph), built for both Fabric and NeoForge mod loader.
 This version is actively maintained and updated by me, as the original creator seems to have stepped away from further development.